FAUST'S MAGIC FOR SALE

 5. Vanishing Bowl of Water on Tray.
 Mephisto-Huis large copper bowl and original aluminium circular tray.
 Plus large circular brass tray from Port Said, Egypt, for improved appearance. £100.

-6. A replica of Howard De Courcy's "Pull" for "Vanishing Birdcage" with coat removal, plus full instructions, and including the cuff-links as worn by Howard on stage throughout his career. £300.
+6. Howard De Courcy's original "Pull" for "Vanishing Birdcage" with coat removal, plus full instructions, and including the cuff-links as worn by Howard on stage throughout his career.
+Also included is a replica of Howard's original "Pull" which I made, with a strong wire loop to attach to the birdcage instead of the brass ring on Howard's original which would not attach to the clip on my Bartl Vanishing Bird Cage. £300.

 28. Large Tear-Apart Dove Vanish, with easy fix panels for paper, and folding table stand.
 Taylor-Made. £150.